emilysmiley/Landscape-Through-Time/README.md

 The primary goal of the application is to provide an interactive way to analyze spatial and temporal relationships in landscape art while encouraging user participation and data contribution.

-This project demonstrates full-stack geospatial application development, relational database design with foreign-key relationships, spatial visualization, user-generated content workflows, and interactive UI development using R Shiny and PostgreSQL.
+This project demonstrates end to end geospatial application development, relational database design with foreign-key relationships, spatial visualization, user-generated content workflows, and interactive UI development using R Shiny and PostgreSQL.

 Key features include: